CORPORATE SOCIAL INVESTMENT (CSI)

 Corporate Social Investment (CSI)

 SAPREF contributes to the development of neighbouring communities through a range of sustainable projects in education, health, welfare and the environment.
-Our social investment programme is mainly focused on communities in close proximity to SAPREF's operations, namely Austerville, Wentworth, Merebank, Isipingo, Umlazi, Lamontville, Athlon park Bluff and Fynnland.
+Our social investment programme is mainly focused on communities in close proximity to SAPREF's operations, namely Austerville, Wentworth, Merebank, Isipingo, Umlazi, Lamontville, and Bluff.

 In addition to a range of flagship projects, SAPREF also allows NGOs to apply for funding for the implementation of sustainable community projects in the communities above.
-This is usually in March/April of each year.
+This is usually in the first quater of each year.
 SAPREF does not accept funding application outside of this period.

 SAPREF believes that education is one of the best ways of mitigating against poverty.
 As a result, a major portion of SAPREF's social investment budget is focused on educational initiatives, especially mathematics, science and technology education.